What You Need to Know about DNA Test Kits

 Home DNA tests fall into a regulatory gray area.
 They have not been reviewed by the FDA or any other agency, unlike most physician-ordered genetic tests or other kinds of at-home medical tests.
 There's little or no evidence that the great majority of the DNA tests are accurate, reliable, or "clinically meaningful" (in other words, useful or practical).

-Last summer the FDA told some companies that genetic tests are medical devices—that is, they are intended to diagnose, prevent or treat diseases—and thus the companies should submit data and get FDA clearance in order to continue marketing them.
+According to the FDA, genetic tests are medical devices—that is, they are intended to diagnose, prevent or treat diseases—and thus companies should submit data and get FDA clearance in order to continue marketing them.
 The companies, meanwhile, say that they're just supplying information rather than diagnosing or treating diseases, and that people have a right to know what's going on in their DNA.
 As of April 2011, the FDA has not barred the sale of the tests.

 One problem is the overblown claims about home DNA testing made in much of the marketing material.
 In most cases, there's no research showing that the results of the home genetic tests can help people prevent disease or lead to better treatment or longer lives.
 Let's say a healthy young man takes a genetic test at home and finds out he's at high risk for eventually developing prostate cancer.
 What should he do?
 Get frequent PSA tests, a biopsy, ultrasound?
 It's not certain that any step would add even a day to his life.